ubirch/ubirch-goclient-chirpstack-connector/README.md

 2. A running instance of the [uBirch go-client](https://github.com/ubirch/ubirch-client-go)
 3. Access data for the [Fludia](https://fludia.com/?lang=en) API
 4. Access data for the [re.alto](https://realto.io/) API

+* If you are using a RAK7244C gateway to set up the UGCC, you can follow [this](GATEWAY.md) guide

 ## Configuration
 All configuration values can be set via the environment or a configuration file.
 The default path for the configuration file if the folder above the `src` directory.
 This can be changed by setting the `UGCC_CONFIG_FILE` environment variable. `UGCC_` (UbirchGoclientChirpstackConnector) is a prefix for all environment variables.
 All configuration values that have no default value must be set manually.